 Types of Leased Lines – Your Options Explained

 We often hear about the benefits of leased lines in the UK – how they’re faster, more reliable, more resilient, and so on when compared to an ADSL business connection.
 However, when we discuss the advantages these connections can bring, we tend to group the different types together as one.
-The term ‘leased line’, on its own, really doesn’t have much meaning.
-It’s more of an umbrella term.
+A single Leased line is a dedicated internet connection for your business.

 When we talk about leased lines in the UK, we’re usually referring to one of two types of leased lines that are becoming increasingly popular all across the country.
 Ethernet leased lines give businesses faster speeds, greater flexibility, on generally ‘more’ from their internet connection than traditional DSL connections.

 It will likely be referring to site-to-site data connectivity or site-to-network connectivity.
-The site to network is what most of our comparisons are for & include your standard ethernet leased line, EFM’s and wireless leased lines as the main options people use.
+The site to network is what most of our comparisons are for & include your standard ethernet leased line, ethernet first mile (EFM’s) and wireless leased lines as the main options people use.

 Site-to-Site Data Connectivity